 The intent is to engage in CDBG-eligible activities that best serve the future goals of the community.
-Properties purchased through the Buyout component are dedicated in perpetuity for uses compatible with open space, recreation, or wetlands management practices.
-Preservation of open space includes, but is not limited to, maintaining greenspace, wetlands restoration, flood mitigation and/or water quality projects, pocket parks, bike paths, and other recreational amenities.
+Properties purchased through the Buyout program are dedicated in perpetuity for uses compatible with open space, recreation, or wetlands management practices.
+Preservation of open space includes, but is not limited to, maintaining greenspace, wetlands restoration, flood mitigation and/or water quality projects, pocket parks, bike paths, and other recreational amenities which conform to HUD definitions for allowable uses.